-Health insurance provides for hospital cover, day-to-day benefits and medical costs incurred.
+Health insurance provides for hospital cover, day-to-day benefits, and medical costs incurred.
 A set amount is paid out for each day you are in hospital in the form of a daily cash back.

 Why do I need health insurance?

-Medical aid can be very costly and most lower- to middle-income employees cannot afford the premiums.
+Medical aid can be very costly and most low to middle-income employees cannot afford the premiums.
 Medical insurance is the more affordable option and it helps to cover the costs involved with hospital expenses and day-to-day benefits.

 What waiting periods can be expected?

 African Unity Life will determine the relevant waiting period according to a risk assessment done during the application process.
 These waiting periods are determined according to the claims you might intend on making as well as on any pre-existing conditions you may have.

 Will there be any questions with regards to pre-existing conditions when I apply for these benefits?

 Yes.
 During the application stage, we will ask whether you have had any pre-existing conditions in the previous 24 months.
 There will be a waiting period applicable for these conditions, depending on the benefit plan.

 These questions are not asked to make you feel uncomfortable, but to ascertain the state of your health and whether you have any conditions which fall under our exclusion or waiting period list.